Laser Marking in the Electronics Industry

 It seems as though it is almost every day that a new electronic product is released or announced.
 There are dozens of companies competing in a crowded marketplace, and over recent years, electronics have become smaller and more complex.
 And, with demand always increasing, it has been important to have processes in place that can match these rapid developments.

 Lasers were quickly realised as one of the most beneficial technologies for this market, and have helped to drive the electronics machine forward.
 And, with the more recent invention of fiber lasers, the electronics industry was offered even more ways to innovate.
-Below, we have examined just how laser marking is used within this large sector.
+Below, we have examined just how marking with lasers is used within this large sector.

 Where laser marking fits in